VirusFriendly/side-pocket/README.md

-I made this tool so I can move pocket bookmarks between accounts But I guess you could also use it to important pocket bookmarks into your browser
+I made this tool so I can move pocket bookmarks between accounts, but I guess you could also use it to important pocket bookmarks into your browser

 Pocket supports importing from:
 * Browsers that output in a Netscape Compatible Format